josephjaspers/blackcat_tensors/docs/autodiff.md

 sinh, cosh, tanh,
 pow, exp, sqrt

-The dx function is found in the BC::tensors namespace and is supported by all Tensors (Vector/Matrices/Cube/etc).
+The dx function is found in the bc::tensors namespace and is supported by all Tensors (Vector/Matrices/Cube/etc).

 Example: